Are Dive Boots Good for Wading? (Much Cheaper Than Wading Boots)

 They are not a good option.
 The only footwear I find less suitable for wading would have to be flip-flops.
 Although, because I am lazy.
 I still wade in flip-flops occasionally.

-Rubber rain boots / Gumboots are another decent options.
+Rubber rain boots / Gumboots are another decent option.
 They keep your feet dry in the shallows and the soles are usually quite grippy.
 Due to their design, being an absolute water trap I have never tried any serious wading with them.
 But they work fine around shallow or muddy lake margins or when launching a kayak.